multifacet/cbmm-artifact/README.md

 - `cbmm/`: a git submodule containing our primary artifact, the CBMM kernel, which is a modified version of Linux 5.5.8.
 - `cbmm-runner/`: a git submodule of our `runner` tool, which runs our experiments.
 - `profiles/`: a set of profiles we used in our evaluation.
 More later.
+- `plotting-scripts`: a set of scripts for plotting data to produce the figures in the paper.

 Since our artifact is a kernel, our evaluation uses two machines: one to drive experiments (the _driver_ machine) and one for the experiments to run on (the _test_ machine).
 We do it this way so that our experiments can run on bare metal without virtualization overheads to muddle the results.
 We use two separate machines because it makes automation and scripting easier.